dominic-farquharson/build-a-book/README.md

 - Refreshing the page logs out the user. - fixed (3/10/17).
   - The issue stemmed from the user's auth status not being checked when the app component mounted.
 Added firebase auth state method to check user's sign in status.
-- Formatting (Bold text, bullet points, etc) from the Quill.js editor is not saved with the user's chapter data.
+- Formatting (Bold text, bullet points, etc) from the Quill.js editor is not saved with the user's chapter data. - fixed (3/25/17)
+  - I was originally using Quill's getText method to save the editor contents and post it to firebase.
+This saves the text with no formatting.
+I am now using Quill's getContent method which saves text and formatting.

 # About Current Version